-If you are a tax professional, the IRS has now issued regulations for computing depreciation on exchange property in IRS Regulation 1.168-1T.
-Start there if you have a client with a problem that is not covered by this download.
+If you are a tax professional, the IRS has issued regulations for computing depreciation on exchange property in IRS Regulation 1.168-1T.
+Start there if you have a client with a problem that is not covered here

 Regulations are the IRS's interpretation of the Internal Revenue Code, which is the law.